-The proportion of babies born at low birth weight (i.e., less than 2500 grams) to Aboriginal and/or Torres Strait Islander mothers in the GCPHN region in 2018 was 10.4 per cent (total of 14 births were underweight of the 135 total births), which was below the Queensland rate of 12.2 per cent.
+The proportion of babies born at low birth weight (i.e., less than 2500 grams) to Aboriginal and/or Torres Strait Islander mothers in the GCPHN region in 2018 was 10.4% (total of 14 births were underweight of the 135 total births), which was below the Queensland rate of 12.2%.

-The proportion of babies born at low birth weight for non-Indigenous people across the GCPHN region during the same period was 6.0 per cent (total of 396 births were underweight of the 6,585 total births).
-However, the low number of Aboriginal and Torres Strait Islander children born in the GCPHN region is likely to affect the reliability of the data overtime.
+The proportion of babies born at low birth weight for non-Indigenous people across the GCPHN region during the same period was 6.0% (total of 396 births of the 6,585 total births).
+However, the low number of Aboriginal and Torres Strait Islander children born in the GCPHN region is likely to affect the reliability of the data.

-A total of 23 Aboriginal and Torres Strait Islander women from the GCPHN region who gave birth in 2017 (17 per cent) reported smoking during pregnancy.
-This was the lowest rate amongst Queensland Hospital and Health Service (HHS) regions but was still significantly higher than the non-Indigenous Gold Coast population at 4 per cent.
+A total of 23 (17%) Aboriginal and Torres Strait Islander women from the GCPHN region who gave birth in 2017 reported smoking during pregnancy.
+This was the lowest rate amongst Queensland Hospital and Health Service (HHS) regions but still significantly higher than for the non-Indigenous Gold Coast population at 4%.